reactiveui/website/input/docs/handbook/commands/binding-commands.md

 Here, the `SomeEvent` on `myControl` will be used to trigger command execution instead of the default event.

+> **Note** When using this overload inside `WhenActivated`, it's important to dispose the binding when deactivating the view. `BindCommand` will subscribe to the given event each time the view is activated, if the binding is not disposed it will not unsubscribe from the event.
+This will lead to multiple subscriptions to the event, which will make the command execute once for each of the event subscriptions.

 Finally, `BindCommand` also provides overloads that allow you to specify a parameter with which to execute the command.
 The parameter can be provided as a function, an observable, or even an expression that resolves a property on the view model:

 ```cs